-Startups be it a product or a services based one, is in an extremely competitive landscape vying for every impression it can get among the millions of potential customers available online.
+Products function in an extremely competitive landscape vying for every impression it can get among the millions of potential customers available online.
 Getting your startup visible or discoverable is one thing, getting them to convert on your website and retain them is an even tougher task with the plethora of services and products that the consumer is forced upon.
-This is why it becomes so very important for startups to understand each and every activity of the user right from the first time a potential customer/ user discovers their service or product on the web to the point they convert and start coming back to their website.
+This is why it becomes so very important for products to understand each and every activity of the user right from the first time a potential customer/ user discovers their service or product on the web to the point they convert and start coming back to their website.

 It is crucial for a marketer to appreciate the insights data can provide on user behavior and take necessary actions to correct and optimize wherever required.
 It is also crucial for a marketer to measure the right data and understand it’s essence for better improvement of the customer lifecycle on their website.